chicoferreira/prometeu-thesis/template/main.typ

 Given a set of numbers, there are elementary methods to compute its @gcd, which is abbreviated @gcd.
 This process is similar to that used for the @lcm.

-The @latex typesetting markup language is specially suitable for documents that include @maths. @formula:pl are rendered properly an easily once one gets used to the commands.
+The @typst language is specially suitable for documents that include @maths. @formula:pl are rendered properly an easily once one gets used to the commands.

 This glossary is powered by the #link("https://typst.app/universe/package/glossy/")[glossy] package.
 Check more about it there.